top of page

 So, how do I get students to write long from their jots?

-Repeat Step Three for the the other two post its.
+✔️Repeat for the other two post-its.

 When we analyze this student response writing, we can see just how deep their thinking has gone into the text and what they did to reach that deeper meaning.